Locations

 5. Implement Governance and Architectural Guidelines:

-Enterprise architects should include cost considerations as part of the architecture design.
+Enterprise architects should incorporate cost considerations into the architecture design.

 • When designing a solution on BTP, include a cost estimate of the BTP services it will use.
 If a proposed design uses 10 microservices and large databases, evaluate if it’s cost-justified or if a leaner design is possible.
 This avoids surprises later.

-• Set guidelines for developers: e.g., default to smaller service plans and only upscale if needed for performance tests.
+• Set guidelines for developers, e.g., default to smaller service plans and only scale up if needed for performance tests.
 Use serverless functions where possible (incur only a cost on invocation) instead of running an always-on service if the use case fits.

 • Consider whether event-driven or batch processing might reduce message volume costs for integration scenarios.
 If available, consider tiering data to cheaper storage options for analytics.